makrai/notes/zhang2310-socioprag-64-lang.md

   * mT0 (Muennighoff+, 2022), an mT5 model tuned with xP3 corpus,
   * Alpaca (Taori+, 2023), a LLaMA-initialized model tuned with 52K English instruction-following samples,
-  * Vicuna (Chiang+, 2023), a LLaMA-initialized model on 70K conversational data, and
+  * Vicuna (Chiang+, 2023), a LLaMA-initialized model on 70K conversat data
   * ChatGPT, for which we use the gpt-3.5-turbo-0301 version via OpenAI API.2
 * details
   * We use 7B-size version of BLOOM~ and LLaMA-based models and